emissary-ingress/emissary/user-guide/consul.md

 ## Routing to Consul Services

 You'll now register a demo application with Consul, and show how Ambassador Edge Stack can route to this application using endpoint data from Consul.
-To simplify this tutorial, you'll deploy the application in Kubernetes, although in practice this application can be deployed anywhere in your data center (e.g., on VMs or bare metal).
+To simplify this tutorial, you'll deploy the application in Kubernetes, although in practice this application can be deployed anywhere in your data center (e.g., on VMs).

 1. Deploy the QOTM demo application.
 The QOTM application contains code to automatically register itself with Consul, using the CONSUL_IP and POD_IP environment variables specified within the QOTM container spec.